-If you do believe you are ready for surrogacy, however, we ask that you meet the following additional requirements:
+Our first surrogacy requirement is that prospective gestational surrogates are ready to begin their surrogacy journey.
+If you feel ready for surrogacy, we ask that you meet the following additional surrogacy requirements:

-At least one successful pregnancy, but no more than five vaginal births and no more than four Cesarean births
+At least one successful pregnancy, but no more than five vaginal births and no more than three Caesarean births

 Currently raising a child